Walk ‘n’ roll through the Garden of the Gods in Colorado

 From the visitor center, a tunnel under the busy road led us to the walking paths.

 There are a few handicapped parking spaces right next to the trail.
-There’s also an ADA-equipped shuttle that travels from the visitor center to the parking lots to the central garden during the summer season.
+There’s also an ADA-equipped shuttle that travels from the Garden of the Gods visitor center to the parking lots to the central garden during the summer season.

 You can see and touch most of the formations close up.